Economy of Egypt: Arable land

 Satellite images depicting the reclamation of desert landscapes on the outskirts of the Nile Delta into agricultural land, before (left) and after (right).

 Practically all Egyptian agriculture takes place in some 42,000 km2 of fertile soil in the Nile Valley and Delta, with the rest of the country being primarily desert.
-Egypt’s generally favorable climate allows for the cultivation of multiple crops annually, with most fields producing two crops per year and some vegetable areas reaching a cropping index of 300 percent.
+Egypt's generally favorable climate allows for the cultivation of multiple crops annually, with most fields producing two crops per year and some vegetable areas reaching a cropping index of 300 percent.

-Since 2009, the growing issue of desertification has emerged as a significant challenge.
+Since 2009, desertification has become a serious problem.
 To address this, as well as its limited arable land and growing population, Egypt has long pursued land reclamation, with efforts dating back to the 1930s.
 Since then, 2.6 million feddan have been reclaimed, increasing agricultural land by 44%.
-The latest initiative aims to reclaim 4.5 million feddan by 2027, nearly half of Egypt’s existing cultivated land.
-The largest of these projects, the New Delta Project, spans 2.2 million feddan, the project accounts for about 25% of the country’s historically reclaimed agricultural lands.
+The latest initiative aims to reclaim 4.5 million feddan by 2027, nearly half of Egypt's existing cultivated land.
+The largest of these projects, the New Delta Project, spans 2.2 million feddan, the project accounts for about 25% of the country's historically reclaimed agricultural lands.
 The Future of Egypt, the first phase of this initiative, covers 1 million feddan and includes an industrial zone for agricultural industries.